 Goal 5: Increase individual success in community employment and community integration.
 2016 2017 2018 A - Ensure all individuals over the age of 13 are exploring their path to employment.
 B - Provide case studies designed to inform businesses, families, and individuals about the opportunities and benefits of employment.
-C - Establish a Transition Team to collaborate with schools to enhance the transition experience and ensure graduates are ready for adult responsibilities.
-D - Collaborate with Therapy to increase SSA involvement with pre-transition age school children.
-E - Ensure all individuals over the age of 13 are exploring their path to employment.
+C - Establish a Transition Team to collaborate with schools to enhance the transition experience and ensure E - Ensure all individuals over the age of 13 are exploring their path to employment.
 F - Increase opportunities for individuals looking for employment by developing relationships and collaborating with community partners as well as increasing awareness of viable resources through the Employment Navigation function.
-G - Meet the outcomes established by the Opportunities for Ohioans with Disabilities contract relationship (Vocational Rehabilitation Public Private Partnership).
-Maintain approximately 240 open cases, have 102 active plans and support 45 individuals to be successfully employed.
-H - Ensure all individuals over the age of 13 are exploring their path to employment.
-I - Increase opportunities for individuals looking for employment by developing relationships and collaborating with community partners as well as increasing awareness of viable resources through the Employment Navigation function.
+G - Meet the outcomes established by the H - Increase opportunities for individuals looking for employment by developing relationships and collaborating with community partners as well as increasing awareness of viable resources through the Employment Navigation function.
+I - Assist individuals to identify employment and day services outcomes as a part of the planning process.
+J - As per ICF Quality Measures, those graduates are ready for adult responsibilities.
+Opportunities for Ohioans with Disabilities contract relationship (Vocational adults of working age (18-65) living in the group homes will identify their place on